sh1dow3r/layer0/_posts/2020-11-22-Securing_HomeLab_Access.md

 Cloudflare provides you with functionality where you can limit the access of specific page to certain users.
 The identity provider varies based on your choosing.
 Every identity provider has their instruction written after you choose it.
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 After you setup your login method create an Access policy for your microservice you want to limit its access.
-In the screenshot below, I'm creating an access policy that limits the access of web01 page to the user with `l33t@gamil.com` eamil.
+In the screenshot below, I'm creating an access policy that limits the access of web01 page to the user with `l33t@gamil.com` email.
 There are many ways to restrict access to a page that is better than what I'm showing that Cloudflare feature such as ("Emails ends with", "IP range", "Access Service Token", ... ).
 <img src="https://raw.githubusercontent.com/sh1dow3r/layer0/gh-pages/_posts/img/Remote_Access_Homelab/CF_AccessPolicy.png"/>

 ### - VM setup